 Step one is simply going out and getting a badass cut of meat.
-We went with a 60 day dry-aged bone-in fillet mignon — but you might want to roll with a ribeye or a porterhouse.
-The type of cut you get is up to you, but you’ll definitely want to call around and find one that’s been dry aged for an extended period of time.
+We went with a 60-day dry-aged bone-in filet mignon — but you might want to roll with a ribeye or a porterhouse.
+The type of cut you get is up to you, but you’ll definitely want to call around and find one that’s been dry-aged for an extended period of time.
 Dry aging concentrates the flavors of the beef and allows enzymes to break down the connective tissues, making the steak more tender.

 Once you’re back home with your ideal cut, resist your urge to fire up the grill.
 To cook your perfect steak in the most scientifically perfect way possible, you need to get yourself an immersion circulator and cook it sous vide.